MSukanec/archub/replit.md

 ```
 Changelog:
 - June 28, 2025.
+Critical Personnel page filtering fix and site logs organization_id integration
+  • Fixed Personnel page filtering bug - now correctly filters by project and organization instead of showing all data
+  • Updated usePersonnelAttendance hook to use new organization_id column in site_logs table
+  • Added organization_id to site log creation mutation ensuring new bitácoras save organization data
+  • Replaced custom empty state with CustomEmptyState component in Personnel page
+  • Enhanced filtering with two-step process: filter site_logs by project_id and organization_id, then filter attendees
+  • All Personnel attendance data now properly scoped to current project and organization context
+  • Site logs modal now saves organization_id automatically when creating new entries
+- June 28, 2025.
 Complete profile page redesign and sidebar functionality fixes
   • Fixed sidebar toggle switch in Profile page - now properly syncs with sidebar button and saves to database
   • Removed Theme and Panel buttons from sidebar footer as requested - only Profile button remains